wayneballard/Temperature-measurement-station/README.md

 ## About

-The simplest temperature measurement station was built during this project, all the necessary and detailed information is in pdf file [Report](./Report.pdf).
+The simplest temperature measurement station was built during this project, all the necessary and detailed information is in [pdf](./Report.pdf) file.

 ## Key results